yugabyte/yugabyte-db/docs/content/preview/integrations/spring-framework/sd-jpa.md

 ## Quick start

-Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in [Build an Application](../../../develop/build-apps/java/ysql-spring-data/) in the Quick Start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in [Build an Application](../../../drivers-orms/orms/ysql-spring-data/).

 ## Project dependencies